IIIF/cookbook-recipes/recipe/0033-choice/index.md

 ## Example

 In this example, we have a single Canvas with the `body.type` "Choice" containing two different photographs of the same painting: one using natural light and the other an x-ray image.

+*Note: Currently, Mirador 3 only partially supports the layering of multiple images on a single Canvas.
+While previous iterations of Mirador processed the images upwards from the first painting annotation, Mirador 3 does this in reverse.
+This means that the first image in the "choice" body sits at the top of the "stack" in Mirador 3 rather than at the bottom.*

 Credit: *John Dee performing an experiment before Queen Elizabeth I*.
 Oil painting by Henry Gillard Glindoni.
 Credit: Wellcome Collection.
 Attribution-NonCommercial 4.0 International (CC BY-NC 4.0)